yoland68/rfcs/README.md

 issue on this repo to start a high-level discussion**, with the goal of eventually formulating an RFC pull request with the specific implementation design.

+Our [Discord](https://discord.com/invite/comfyorg) is also a good place to start a discussion.

 ## What the process is